FanChiMao/CMFNet/README.md

 **More visual results can be downloaded at [here](https://github.com/FanChiMao/CMFNet/releases).**

 ## Citation
-If you use CMFNet, please consider citing:

 ## Contact
+If you have any question, feel free to contact qaz5517359@gmail.com